kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 * Should we consider the topology of the currently attached nodes?
 * Should we consider the topology of all the nodes in the cluster?

-We may consider this again with vaild use cases.
+We may consider this again with valid use cases.

 ### Support for SPs that don't Know Attached Nodes

 Maybe there are some SPs that don't know the currently attached nodes, so they cannot determine whether the topology change will break any workload.

-Some kind of storage does not have persistent connection between client and server, such as object storage like S3.
+Some kinds of storage do not have a persistent connection between client and server, such as object storage like S3.
 But as network attached storage, they can be accessed wherever the network can reach.
 So these SPs typically do not use the topology feature at all.

-So, we decide that for an SP to support this feature, they are required to properly detect potential breaking for existing workloads.
+So, we decide that for an SP to support this feature, they are required to properly detect potential breakage for existing workloads.

 That said, the candidate design looks:
 Add a new `dry_run` parameter to the `ControllerModifyVolumeRequest`.
-CO first call `ControllerModifyVolume` with `dry_run=true` to fetch the new topology, determine if the new topology is compatible with the existing workloads, then decide whether to proceed the modification with `dry_run=false`.
+The CO first calls `ControllerModifyVolume` with `dry_run=true` to fetch the new topology, determines if the new topology is compatible with the existing workloads, then decides whether to proceed with the modification with `dry_run=false`.

-Another way to get the new topology is further extending the "User Specified Topology Requirement" section, Making it required for user to explicitly specify the new topology in the VAC and remove `accessible_topology` from `ControllerModifyVolumeResponse`.
+Another way to get the new topology is further extending the "User Specified Topology Requirement" section, making it required for the user to explicitly specify the new topology in the VAC and remove `accessible_topology` from `ControllerModifyVolumeResponse`.
 That is to say, SP must accept the new topology specified by user or it should reject the request.
 The workflow will become:
-1. User create a `VolumeAttributesClass`:
+1. User creates a `VolumeAttributesClass`:
    ```yaml
    apiVersion: storage.k8s.io/v1beta1
    kind: VolumeAttributesClass